KickAss101/CSE-cs-GITAM-2020-24/SEM IV/IoT/IoT 4.md

 - This particular deployment model can be _chosen wherever __confidentiality__ matters the most_.

 __Advantages__
-- High level of security and privacy
+- _High level of security and privacy_
-- More control flexible in terms of deciding and managing the resources
+- _More control and flexibility_ in terms of deciding and managing the resources

 __Disadvantages__
-- Very Expensive
+- _Very Expensive_
-- Need technical skill for maintaining  and difficult to management
+- _Need technical skill_ for maintaining  and difficult to management
-- Policies and other related things are to be framed carefully to make sure that the data is safe
+- _Policies and other related things are to be framed carefully_ to make sure that the data is safe

 #### Hybrid
 - This deployment is a _mix of both private and public cloud deployment_.
 - The resources offered and managed are both in-house and third party based

 __Advantages__
-- Less investment needed to setup the infrastructure
+- _Less investment_ needed to setup the infrastructure
-- Less technical skill required to manage and maintain the cloud
+- _Less technical skill_ required to manage and maintain the cloud
-- Customer support team can be reached on demand
+- _Customer support_ team can be reached on demand
-- Easily scaled up or scaled down based on requirements
+- _Easily scaled up or scaled down_ based on requirements

 __Disadvantages__
-- Security and privacy issues are the major challenges
+- _Security and privacy_ issues are the major challenges
-- Less flexibility and controls compare to public cloud
+- _Less flexibility and controls_ compare to public cloud

 ---
 ### Types of Cloud service Providers